kcl-tscm/Young_instructions/abinit_installation/README.rst

 *Preparing the environement for installing the code :*
 =======================================================

-To correctly install abinit, we neeed to download the code.
+We need to download *abinit*.
 This is done by typping the following commands:

 .. code-block:: bash